studyathome-internationally/hub/docs/general/enroll.md

 Your application must be approved by the home university and will be forwarded to the host university, which will decide about the acceptance within **two weeks**.
 You will get further information for registration and course enrollment, by email.

 The course is free of charge but the capacity is limited to 5 participants.
 The applications are treated first come, first serve.
+Depending on the study program, students of UAS Technikum Wien might be selected by their average grade, instead.

-Please ensure to **apply before the application deadline**.
+Please ensure to check the [FAQs](/e-learning-sharing/faq.html) regarding course recognition and **apply before the application deadline**.

 ::: tip Application Deadline
-October, 30^th^ 2020
+November, 3^rd^ 2020
 :::

 <RequiredData title="Data">